My Quarantine Photo Diary Zooming in On Stillness during the Great Pause

 My goal as a photographer is to capture the essence of a place or structure, or a person at just the right moment.
 Just like I focus on showcasing each person's special qualities in a portrait, I do the same with my flower and animal portraits.
 Focusing on a wide scene is nice, but a “hero” subject zoomed in to see every intricate detail is exhilarating.
 It’s a thrill to capture an expression or gesture from the wild animals in our yard.
 One of my friends, when I told her I bought an ultra-zoom point-and-shoot for birds said, “You want to be IN the nest!”
 That is so true.
 For this collection, I also used my petite mirrorless Sony a6400 with either my Tamron 28-75 f/2.8 lens or my magical Lensbaby Velvet 56 lens.
 These lenses require me to move around, above, and below my subjects while making creamy, painterly backgrounds.

 This series of work from a time of sadness helps share how it is possible to celebrate our intimate circle and find joy right outside our own doorstep while we wait to travel and gather again.
-The City of Novi, Michigan, where I live is honoring me with a gallery exhibit in the Novi Civic Center Atrium Gallery in January-February 2021.
-If you are able to see the prints framed and on display in that beautiful, sunlit space, please do!
-But if you would like to enjoy the show from the comfort of home, I've made you a video to take a virtual gallery tour.
-Please give yourself 10 minutes, put on your personal favorite background music and enjoy with your favorite beverage, a warm cup of coffee, a whiskey, or glass of wine.
-My personal choice for background music (on Spotify or on the stereo) is Loreena McKennitt's Tango to Evora followed by The Never-Ending Road.
+The City of Novi, Michigan, in metro Detroit where I live honored me with a solo gallery exhibit in the Novi Civic Center Atrium Gallery in January-February 2021.
+Seeing the prints framed and on display in that beautiful, sunlit space was just the ray of sunshine we all needed.
+Click here to tour the Virtual Gallery of My Quarantine Photo Diary on YouTube.

-If you would like a copy of the collection, a 60-page softcover book, My Quarantine Diary: Zooming in On Stillness During the Great Pause, is available for purchase, $40, plus shipping.
-Send me an email at WordSmithPhoto@gmail.com with Quarantine Photo Book in the subject line, and we'll work out the details.
+If you would like a copy of the collection, a 60-page softcover book, My Quarantine Diary: Zooming in On Stillness During the Great Pause, send me an email at WordSmithPhoto@gmail.com with Quarantine Photo Book in the subject line, and we'll work out the details.